DustCar/Unreal-Gaming-Programming-Notes/README.md

 _*Note: Usually just doing these steps would make the camera follow the player's avatar with no lag, meaning that the avatar would always look like it's in the middle of the screen and the surroundings are what moves._

 To make the camera not as snappy, you must enable _Camera Lag_ and _Camera Rotation Lag_ in the Details tab of the **Spring Arm component**.

+#### Useful Functions
+Functions that can be useful for 3rd person that I don't have a section for

+- `AController::GetPlayerViewPoint(&FVector Location, &FRotator Rotator)`: Returns location and rotation of the player's viewpoint.
+Useful for aiming the 3rd person character using the viewport.

 ## Character Meshes
 The main type of mesh that characters will most often use would be a **Skeletal Mesh**.
 These meshes allow designers to connect the mesh to a **Skeleton** asset to be used for animating the characters movements.